Skip to main content

 Section 8 Notice

+The primary route for possession since Section 21 was abolished.
 Used where the tenant has breached the tenancy — most commonly rent arrears.
 Ground 8 (mandatory) applies where arrears are at least two months.
-Remains available after May 2026.

 Possession Claim

 Court proceedings where the tenant fails to vacate after notice.
-We prepare the claim form, evidence bundle and attend hearings.
+We prepare the claim form, evidence bundle and attend hearings on your behalf.

 Warrant of Possession